courtois-neuromod/cneuromod-things/THINGS/things.glmsingle/code/glmsingle/README.md

 (e.g., ``sub-03_ses-17_task-things_run-02_events.tsv``)

 **Output**:
-- A ``.json`` file that assigns a unique number to each stimulus image seen by the participant (>4000); \
+- A ``sub-*_task-things_desc-image-design-refnumbers.json`` file that assigns
-the number-image mapping is unique to each participant
+a unique number to each stimulus image seen by the participant (>4000).
+The number-image mapping is unique to each participant
 - A HDF5 file with one design matrix per session & run (e.g., ``sub-{sub_num}_task-things_sparsedesign.h5``). \
 Matrices are saved as lists of coordinates (onset TR, condition number) per trial that will be used to generate sparse design matrices (TRs per run, total number of conditions) in matlab.